List of Uta no Prince-sama characters: STARISH

-Syo is a student in Class S. Much to his chagrin, he has a short stature, but he is energetic, confident, and passionate.
+Syo is a student in Class S. He is the shortest member of STARISH, but makes up for his stature with his energy, confidence, and passion.
 He idolizes Ryuya Hyuga and hopes to become like him.
-Syo has an identical twin brother, Kaoru, and in the game, Syo's heart condition continuously causes him to worry about him.
-In the anime, Syo briefly has a fear of heights, which is later remedied with help from the others and Mr. Saotome.
+Syo has an identical twin brother, Kaoru.
+In the game, Syo suffers from an unnamed chronic heart condition that causes Kaoru to constantly worry about him.
+In the anime, Syo briefly has a fear of heights, which is later remedied with help from the others.
 He plays the violin.
+His image color is pink and his birthday is on June 9.